datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 Comma-Separated Values and is a common way to store formatted data.
 Other symbols may also be used, so you might see tab-separated, colon-separated or space separated files. pandas can work with each of these types of separators, as it allows you to specify the appropriate separator for your data.
-The first line in the file often has headers to explain what is in each column.
 CSV files (and other -separated value file types) make it easy to share data, and can be imported and exported from many applications, including Microsoft Excel.
 For more details on CSV files, see the [Data Organisation in Spreadsheets][spreadsheet-lesson5] lesson.